 Representative Course: Theology Along the Anglican Way; Art, Aesthetics, and the Church; The Spiritual Life; Theology of Culture for Ministry

-Professor Jeffrey served in campus and pastoral ministry as an ordained pastor in the PCA before joining the faculty at Redeemer as the director of Anglican Studies.
+Dr. Jeffrey served in campus and pastoral ministry as an ordained pastor in the PCA before joining the faculty at Redeemer as the director of Anglican Studies.
 While on faculty at Redeemer he did doctoral research at the University of Nottingham.
-Since Redeemer, Professor Jeffrey is the associate rector at Trinity Anglican Church (ACNA) in Lafayette, Louisiana and serves as the Canon Theologian for the Anglican Diocese of the Western Gulf Coast.
-He is currently a doctoral candidate at Durham University.
+Since Redeemer, Dr. Jeffrey earned his PhD in systematic theology from Durham University.
+He currently serves as the Canon Theologian for the Anglican Diocese of the Western Gulf Coast and as the sub-dean of St. Timothy’s Cathedral in Spring, Texas.

 Michael Williams (2012-2016) Adjunct Professor of Systematic Theology